shameerkc/docker-bugzilla-sqlite/README.md

 ## How to access the Bugzilla container

-If you are using Linux, you can simply point your browser to `http://localhost/bugzilla` to see the the Bugzilla home page.
+If you are using Linux, you can simply point your browser to `http://localhost:8089/bugzilla/` to see the the Bugzilla home page.

 The Administrator login is `admin` and the password is `password`.
 You can use the Administrator account to creat other users, add products or components, etc.

-You can also login to the container using `docker exec -it bugzilla-dev su - bugzilla` command.
+You can also login to the container using `docker exec -it bugzilla-dev-sqlite su - bugzilla` command.
 You can run multiple containers but you will need to give each one a different name/hostname as well as non-conflicting ports numbers for httpd and vnc.

 ## TODO

-* Enable SSL support.
+* No changes are planned now.

 [docker]: https://docs.docker.com/installation/
 [docker-compose]: https://docs.docker.com/compose/install/